Javatpoint Logo

 2) At Agriculture:

 Farmers can save surplus rainfall for later use.
 To prevent groundwater from drastically decreasing, farmers can effectively replenish groundwater levels while also maintaining water adequacy throughout production.
-The technique is utilized to help groundwater resources in areas of the nation that are susceptible to droughts and that receive abundant rainfall.
+The technique is utilized to help groundwater resources in areas of the nation susceptible to droughts and receiving abundant rainfall.

 ii) Organic Farming

 In contrast to using fewer fertilizers, organic agriculture increases yield.
-Eutrophication-related processes are also decreasing as a result of more people who adopt organic agricultural practices and use less petrochemical fertilizer.
+Eutrophication-related processes are also decreasing due to more people adopting organic agricultural practices and using less petrochemical fertilizer.
 Additionally, safeguarding the aquatic environment improves the sustainability of agricultural expansion.

 iii) Rotational Grazing